![]() |

 6) The Hearing Officer may ask the complainant or respondent any questions relevant to the charges of the complaint.
 Any question is relevant if it has the possibility of eliciting an answer that tends to make the ultimate fact of justifiable grounds more or less likely.

-d) At the close of the hearing, the Hearing Officer shall summarize his or her conclusions concerning the evidence and information represented and draft a recommendation to the Board addressing whether the complaint was filed on justifiable grounds.
-The Hearing Officer shall also attach to the minutes any documents tendered to the Board during the hearing, and submit his or her recommendation and the minutes to the Board for their consideration.
-The Hearing Officer shall send a copy to the General Counsel.
+d) At the close of the hearing, the Hearing Officer shall summarize the content of the hearing and his or her conclusions concerning the evidence and information represented and draft a recommendation to the Board addressing whether the complaint was filed on justifiable grounds.
+The Hearing Officer shall also attach to the recommendation any documents tendered to the Board during the hearing, and submit his or her recommendation to the Board for their consideration.
+The Hearing Officer shall send a copy to the General Counsel, as well as to the complainant and the respondent and their designated representatives.

-f) At any time before the Hearing Officer submits the recommendation and minutes, the complainant and respondent may settle the matters between them, subject to the approval of the Board.
-If the Board or a member of its staff is the complainant, the Hearing Officer shall have the authority to enter into a stipulation for settlement pursuant to Section 125.254 of this Part, subject to Board approval.
+f) At any time before the Hearing Officer submits the recommendation, the complainant and respondent may settle the matters between them, subject to the approval of the Board.
+If the Board or a member of its staff is the complainant, the Hearing Officer shall have the authority to enter into a stipulation for settlement pursuant to Section 125.254, subject to Board approval.